jpcranfo/WC/README.md

 LARGE_FILE/:			 Contains one large text file that is 980 kb, generated using a random nonsense word generator I developed in C (not included)

 	wc_input/LOREM_IPSUM/:

 LoremIpsum1.txt:		 Contains words generated using Lorem Ipsum machine:  http://www.lipsum.com/

 LoremIpsum2.txt:		 Contains more words generated using Lorem Ipsum machine:  http://www.lipsum.com/

 	wc_input/LARGE_FILE/:

 RandomSentences.txt:		 A 980 kb file of nonsense words (with spaces and line feeds), generated using a C program I developed in C (not included)

-	Files and folders that Template creates:
+<b>Files and folders that Template creates:</b>
-Wc:		 		 The executable generated from compiling C code wc_output/wc_result.txt:	 The word count results wc_output/med_result.txt:	 The running median of words/line results wc_input/COMB_FILE/ComFil.txt	 Program creates directory COMB_FILE, and within it, creates ComFil.txt, which is the combined text of all text files in wc_input/ directory
+	Wc:		 		 The executable generated from compiling C code

+	wc_output/wc_result.txt:	 The word count results

+	wc_output/med_result.txt:	 The running median of words/line results

+	wc_input/COMB_FILE/ComFil.txt	 Program creates directory COMB_FILE, and within it, creates ComFil.txt, which is the combined text of all text files in wc_input/ directory